KARNATISAITHARUN/documentation/using-ocular/getting-started/manage-workspace.md

 ocular> workspace.reset
 ```

-## Resetting The Current CPG
+## Resetting the Current CPG

-If a CPG is currently loaded, the below command allows resetting only that single CPG in order to recreate it:
+If a CPG is currently loaded, use this command to reset only that specific CPG in order to recreate it

 ```scala
 ocular> workspace.deleteCurrentRecord